Counseling Education

 Fargo North Dakota

-About Fairfield, CT Category Listings
+About Cambridge, MA Category Listings

-Fargo is a city in and the county seat of Cass County, North Dakota, United States.
-According to the 2020 census, its population was 125,990, making it the most populous city in the state and the 216th most populous city in the United States.
-Fargo, along with its twin city of Moorhead, Minnesota, and the adjacent cities of West Fargo, North Dakota and Dilworth, Minnesota, form the core of the Fargo–Moorhead, ND-MN Metropolitan Statistical Area (MSA).
-The MSA had a population of 248,591 in 2020.
+Fargo is the most populous city in the U.S. state of North Dakota and the county seat of Cass County.
+The population was 125,990 at the 2020 census, which was estimated to have grown to 133,188 in 2023, making it the 218th-most populous city in the United States.
+Fargo, along with its twin city of Moorhead, Minnesota, form the core of the FargoâMoorhead metropolitan statistical area, which had a population of 248,591 in 2020.

 Fargo was founded in 1871 on the Red River of the North floodplain.
 It is a cultural, retail, health care, educational, and industrial center for southeastern North Dakota and northwestern Minnesota.
 North Dakota State University is located in the city.

 Historically part of Sioux (Dakota) territory, the area that is present-day Fargo was an early stopping point for steamboats traversing the Red River during the 1870s and 1880s.
-The city was originally named "Centralia", but was later renamed "Fargo" after Northern Pacific Railway director and Wells Fargo Express Company founder William Fargo (1818–1881).
+The city was originally named "Centralia", but was later renamed "Fargo" after Northern Pacific Railway director and Wells Fargo Express Company founder William Fargo (1818â1881).
 During the initial settlement of Fargo, there developed two cities: one (unofficially) called "Fargo on the Prairie" and the other "Fargo in the Timber".
 "Fargo on the Prairie" was known for being well run by Northern Pacific engineers, while "Fargo in the Timber" remained mostly lawless and full of apparently "desperate and reckless characters", according to The Forum of Fargo-Moorhead.
 Eventually, "Fargo in the Timber" would see its demise after a crackdown by federal authorities, and the modern Fargo would develop out of "Fargo on the Prairie".
 The area started to flourish after the arrival of the Northern Pacific Railroad and the city became known as the "Gateway to the West."

 During the 1880s, Fargo became the "divorce capital" of the Midwest because of lenient divorce laws.
 A major fire struck the city on June 7, 1893, destroying 31 blocks of downtown Fargo, but the city was immediately rebuilt with new buildings made of brick, new streets, and a water system.
 More than 246 new buildings were built within one year.
 There were several rumors concerning the cause of the fire.